 Her observations about social and economic change in Thailand and her relationships with people in Burma and on the Thai-Burmese border marked the beginning of a new, more serious stage of education, an exploration into the politics of oppression, the politics of dissent, the political role of spirituality--in this case, Buddhism--and the cyclical nature of violence and trauma.
 The Border Surrounds Us is a poetic journey into the fraught world of the revolutionaries, dissidents, and refugees who live on the Thai-Burma border; it is also a precursor to the novel The Lizard Cage.

 The Lizard Cage illuminates the tragic story of modern Burma by focusing on the lives of three people: a Burmese political prisoner, the jailer who befriends him, and the child-labourer who changes both of their lives in unexpected ways.
 A deeply layered work about the transforming power of language and of love, it was her first full-length book of prose in a decade.
 Burmese Lessons, a love story, her most recent book, is a memoir of her time in Burma and in the precarious, dangerous world inhabited by Burmese people on the Thai-Burma border; it also tells the story of her passionate relationship with a Burmese dissident leader.
-She is presently working on two more books, a collection of poetry called o Come Cold River as well as a novel.
+Please see more information above regarding her most recent books, a collection of poetry and the thought-provoking, sexy novel The Change Room.

 Karen has served on the board member of PEN Canada and has been active in the Free Burma movement as well as the support campaign for the Mexican journalist Lydia Cacho, whose life has been repeatedly threatened by the criminals she exposes in her writings.
 In 2012, Karen travelled to Kurdistan, Iraq for the first time, to write about both the economic success of the region and the lives of women there.
 A proficient to fluent speaker of several languages, she divides her time between her home in rural Greece and her home in Toronto, Canada.
 She is married with a young child.